-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 Suppose I have a question about a product and do not want to talk to a chatbot or call customer service.

-If the brand in question has built an FAQ section with answers to questions users commonly ask, I – and customers like me – can easily find the information we’re looking for.
+If the brand in question has built an FAQ section with answers to questions that users commonly ask, I can easily find the information I’m looking for, and so can other customers.

 That, in turn, helps the brand sell more products.

-5. Always Write Unique Product & Meta Descriptions
+5. Always Write Unique Product And Meta Descriptions

 I cannot tell you how many times I have seen an ecommerce site use the same product description for all products.
+This is a huge opportunity lost.

-Each item can rank for branded and non-branded keywords and should therefore include a unique description to take advantage.
+Each item can rank for branded and non-branded keywords and should therefore include a unique description to take full advantage of SEO.

-Give consumers great information to encourage them to click on your listing and then drive more traffic and sales.
+Give consumers helpful, meaningful information to encourage them to click on your listing, thereby driving more traffic and sales.

-6. Share Real Testimonials & Customer Reviews
+6. Share Real Testimonials And Customer Reviews

+Product pages with customer reviews see conversion lifts of 52.2% more than their review-free counterparts, so this should be a no-brainer.

-Genuine testimonials from customers who have tried your product speak volumes to in-market consumers trying to figure out whether or not to buy from you.
+Genuine testimonials from customers, who have tried your product, speak volumes to in-market consumers trying to figure out whether or not to buy from you.

 That’s why it’s so important to let customers share their experiences with your products and how they’ve helped solve problems.